 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 Fast, fresh and healthy almond flour oat focaccia made with 3 ingredients!
-It is naturally vegan, gluten-free, oil-free, and yeast-free.
+It is vegan, gluten-free, oil-free, and yeast-free, plus it can double as a pizza crust.

 Healthy 3-Ingredient Focaccia